Install and configure

 });

-If the customer can't be found, it will return a validation error.
+If the customer can't be found, the response will contain a message stating "Customer specified by customer_id does not exist".

 Set Up Your Client covers the client side of the exchange.